c9s/vim-dev-plugin/README.md

   the user.
 An example can be seen in autoload/vim_dev_plugin.vim which allows the user to overwrite vim_scan_func in his .vimrc in this way: let g:vim_dev = { 'vim_scan_func' : ... }

+- If you want to let the user set configurations but provide defaults first put all your setup code into an autoload function setting up defaults.
+Example:

+  plugin/foo.vim:
+    call foo_setup#Setup()

+  autoload/foo_setup.vim:
+    let s:did_setup = 0
+    fun! foo_setup#Setup()
+      " do this once only:
+      if s:did_setup | return | endif
+      let s:did_setup = 1

+      setup mappings etc
+    endf

+  Then user or other plugins can patch anywhere (.vimrc, au commands):

+  call foo_setup#Setup()
+  " do the patching